bennylu/firebase-remote-config-sample/README.md

 1. Create a Firebase Android project from website. (https://firebase.google.com/)

-2. Download the google-services.json and place it at [proejct_name]/[module_name]/ folder.
+2. Download the google-services.json and place it under [project_name]/[module_name] folder.

 3. Configure gradle dependency and classpath.

+4. Add a remote config variable named "debug_enabled" for example.

-4. Follow the sample code.
+4. Follow sample code to fetch the variable from server.